PROMPPT aims to develop and evaluate a new way of providing care to people who are living with persistent non-cancer pain within primary care.

 - What would make a pain medicines review relevant, useful and appealing to patients, clinical pharmacists and GPs

-The information gathered from interviews, focus groups, and an online discussion forum is currently being analysed.
-The findings will be used, together with published best practice guidelines, to help design a clinical pharmacist review consultation (called PROMPPT) for patients using long-term opioids for persistent pain.
-The team will then test how this works in practice with patients and clinical pharmacists in GP surgeries and will use the feedback from patients, GPs, and clinical pharmacists to improve the PROMPPT review and clinical pharmacist training.
+The information gathered from interviews, focus groups, and an online discussion forum, together with published best practice guidelines, was used to help develop a practice pharmacist pain review consultation for patients using long-term opioids for persistent pain.

 Next, a study of 80 patients will test how well clinical pharmacists deliver PROMPPT, whether it is acceptable and practical to deliver, and what proportion of patients agree to take part.
 The research team will make improvements based on the results.